chaolabcanada/AI_Path_Scripts/batch_export_json/README.md

 Batch Export Json Annotations
 =============================
-This script allows you to batch export the annotations from a QuPath project.
+This script allows you to batch export annotations from a QuPath project.

 Usage:
 ======